Changing Epidemiology of Clostridium difficile and CDI

 - Increased resistance to fluoroquinolones (a type of antibiotic)

 - Presence of an extra toxin (binary toxin)

-- CDI has recently been identified among previously low-risk populations (e.g. peripartum women, generally healthy community members those without recent antibiotic history)
+- Since 2005, CDI has been identified among previously low-risk populations (e.g. generally healthy community members and those without recent antibiotic history).